Pyrola asarifolia

 Pyrola asarifolia, commonly known as liverleaf wintergreen, bog wintergreen or pink wintergreen, is a plant species of the genus Pyrola native to western North America.
 It is found primarily on forest margins at mid latitude in the Pacific Northwest and northern California.
 It is so named simply because its leaves maintain their green color through winter.

-Description

 Cultivation

 Its dust-like seeds are hard to germinate.